otrv4/otrv4/otrv4.md

     * Securely deletes `their_ecdh` and `their_dh`.
 1. Sends Alice the Auth-I message (see [Auth-I message](#auth-i-message) section).
-1. At this point, the interactive DAKE is complete for Bob, but the double ratchet algorithm still needs to be correctly set up.
+1. At this point, Bob has authenticated with Alice, but the double ratchet algorithm still needs to be correctly set up.

 **Alice:**